 Through the capstone project our students have the opportunity to work with industries to conduct real-world analytics projects using data provided by sponsoring organizations.
 Capstone students will work in teams of three to four members over the semester to understand the business problem, clean and analyze the data, and devise a solution.
 Students also explore ethical issues related to the use of data science.

-The capstone project is only available to upper-class students, and satisfies an upper-level writing requirement.
+The capstone project is available to upper-class students, and satisfies an upper-level writing requirement.

-Capstone projects are a culmination of the work students at the Goergen Institute for Data Science.
+Capstone projects are a culmination of students' coursework at the Goergen Institute for Data Science.
 The projects enable students to apply what they’ve learned in the classroom to “real-world” challenges, working in partnership with sponsoring companies and other outside organizations.

 During a semester-long course, students are organized in teams of three to four, and follow this timeline: